 Configuration example for using the VoIP SIP driver with an AVM Fritz!Box with CapiFax

-This example is intended to explain how to configure a VoIP CAPI driver on an AVM Fritz!Box (network-side ISDN or All-IP connection) and thus operate a fax server in interaction with CapiFax without using an ISDN card.
+This example shall explain how to configure a VoIP CAPI driver on an AVM FritzBox (network side ISDN or All-IP connection) and how to operate a fax server in interaction with CapiFax without using an ISDN card.

 Configuration of the Fritz!Box